home-assistant/home-assistant.io/source/_components/device_tracker.unifi.markdown

 ### {% linkable_title Configuring Users %}

 The Unifi controller allows you to create multiple users on it besides the main administrator.
-It is recommended that you create a limitted user that has `read only` permissions for the unifi device tracker.
+It is recommended that you create a limited user that has `read-only` permissions for the Unifi device tracker.

 ### {% linkable_title Conflicts with MQTT %}